Batterii/objection-paginator/README.md

-This library explicitly specifies how to sort nulls, so regardless of what database you are using, nulls will occur last in an ascending sort, first in a descending sort, and of course last in a descending nulls-first sort.
+This library explicitly specifies how to sort nulls, so regardless of what database you are using, nulls will occur last in an ascending sort, first in a descending sort, and of course last in a descending nulls-last sort.

 ### Nullable Relationships
 Nullable column support works even if the referenced column is from a different